Quantum information approach to Bose-Einstein condensation of composite bosons: Introduction

 Of course, the bound states between constituent particles have to result from their interaction.
 However, here we assume that once the constituents form a composite particle state, they do not interact anymore.
 Physically, this may correspond to a dilute gas of composite particles for which energy scales of a binding interaction potential between constituents are much greater than energy scales of the confining trap.
 As an example, one may think of an atomic hydrogen gas in which ionization temperature is much higher than the standard temperatures required to obtain BEC.
 Such a simplified model allows us to focus on the fundamental problem of how BEC depends on the internal state of composite particles, while neglecting other physical properties.

-Nowadays, the phenomenology of composite bosons such as excitons, can be explained using the tools developed by quantum information theory.
+Nowadays, the phenomenology of composite bosons such as excitons, can be explained using the tools developed by quantum information theory \cite{C11}.
 The role of quantum correlations between constituents forming a bound composite particle state can be studied qualitatively and quantitatively using the notion of entanglement.
-In particular, it was shown that the amount of entanglement between a pair of fermions (bosons) is responsible for their behavior as a single bosonic particle, i.e., only entangled particles behave like a single boson and the more entanglement between them, the more (less) bosonic they are \cite{L05}.
-Here, we raise the question: how is BEC affected by the entanglement between the two constituent fermions or bosons?
+In particular, it was shown that the degree of entanglement between a pair of fermions (bosons) is responsible for their behavior as a single bosonic particle, i.e., only entangled particles behave like a single boson and the more entanglement between them, the more their joint bosonic nature is \cite{L05}.

+When even number of particles behaves as boson, the composite particle is called composite boson (coboson).
+The concept of entanglement was first introduced to coboson with the quantification of the purity of the reduced subsystems \cite{L05}.
+Then, the analysis of coboson presented that extremizing the purity enhances the bosonic behavior \cite{COW10,TBM12,RKCSK11,TBM14}.
+To study on how coboson imitates elementary boson, there were other approaches, such as commutator formalism \cite{C11}, adding and subtracting a single coboson \cite{KRSCK12}, multiple interference of many-coboson \cite{Tichy12}, deformed oscillators \cite{GM12,GM13}, and open quantum system \cite{T13}.
+Some of the coboson schemes were applied to the investigation of Cooper pairs \cite{PL07}, hydrogen atoms \cite{COW10}, super-bunching effect \cite{TBM13}, coherent states \cite{S13}, and quantum Szilard engine \cite{CK13}.
+Here, we raise the question: how much does coboson BEC deviate from the behavior of a BEC comprised of ideal bosons, using a controllable parameter, i.e., entanglement between the two constituent particles?

 Before we start our discussion, let us recall the important results that are relevant to this work.
 Imagine a pair of distinguishable fermionic or bosonic particles.
 The system is described by the creation operators $\hat{a}^{\dagger}_k$ and $\hat{b}^{\dagger}_l$, where the indices $k,l = 0,1,\dots, \infty$ label different modes that can be occupied by the two particles.
 These modes can for example correspond to different energies, or different momentum states.
 The wave function of the system is of the form